Matt2628/VitalScan/README.md

-# VITALScan - Hown to run the program
+# VITALScan - How to run the program

 ---